 Meetings: The Bird Study Group meets on the first Wednesday of each month (except in June, July and August) with speakers, announcements, quizzes and information about birds.
 Join us to learn and share in the community of fellow birders.
 See all upcoming Bird Study Group meetings.
 The Bird Study Group meetings are free for Nature Calgary members and $5 for non-members (payable at the door).

-Contact the Bird Study Group: Send any messages to Andrew Hart (current chair of the Bird Study Group) at 403-279-5209 or email@example.com.
+Contact the Bird Study Group: Send any messages to the Bird Study Group chair at firstname.lastname@example.org.

 Mailing list: Nature Calgary members can sign up for the Bird Study Group newsletter to receive the latest updates on meetings, events and birding resources.
 Subscribe to the newsletter by updating your subscription option by logging into your membership account.